 2.1 These rules of procedure shall apply to any disputes brought to EADR by players or other consumers.

-2.2 The languages adopted by the EADR shall be English and German.
+2.2 The languages adopted by the EADR shall be English and/or German.
 Complaints shall be submitted and the procedure shall take place in either of these languages.

 2.3 Dispute settlement at EADR is free of charge for players or consumers.
 For operators the fee, as provided for in a separate agreement between the operator and EADR, applies.